If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

-- The drone cells are almost always created on the edges of brood section.
-This is unlike queen cells that are positioned based on the purpose.
+- The drone cells are almost always created on the edges of the brood section.
+This is unlike queen cells which are positioned based on the purpose.
 The reason for the positioning of drone cells has to do with the temperature requirements of drone larvae.

 - The capping on drone cells is easily distinguishable.
-It has a striking dome-shape and is larger when compared to worker cells but smaller than queen cells.
+It has a striking dome shape and is larger when compared to worker cells but smaller than queen cells.
 Queen cells have a peanut shape and are created for a purpose.
 They are approximately one inch long and lay horizontally above the comb.
-Drones with their slightly rounded protrusions results in a bullet shape that is easy to point out.
+Drones with their slightly rounded protrusions result in a bullet shape that is easy to point out.
 It is almost impossible not to notice a group of drone cells within honeycomb.

 - The drone cells usually exist in groups and will usually be about 100 or more in number and within the same area.
 Contrastingly, queen cells can be spotted almost anywhere within the honeycomb or the frame.
 They are not grouped within a specific location as the drone cells.

 - The queen cells will be opened by the worker bees after 16 days.
 This is the time it takes for the queen larva to develop and emerge from its cell.
 As for a drone cell, it will take 24 days for the larva to mature into a fully grown male bee.